Federal Polytechnic, Bauchi

 Federal Polytechnic, Bauchi is a polytechnic located in Bauchi, a traditional emirate and the capital of Bauchi State, North-East of Nigeria.

 Background

 Federal Polytechnic Bauchi was established in July 1979 through Decree 33(Act 33) of the Federal Republic of Nigeria alongside six other institutions with a mandate to run full-time and/or part-time programmes on Technology, Applied Science, Commerce, Management and in other relevant fields needed for driving the development of Nigeria.
 It is situated at Gwallameji village, Bauchi - Dass Road.
-The current Rector of the polytechnic is Arch.
-Sanusi Waziri Gumau.
+The current Rector of the polytechnic is Alh.
+Sani Usman.
 The institutions which offers programmes leading to the award of National Diploma and Higher National Diploma was granted approval in 2020 to run nine degree courses in affiliation with Abubakar Tafewa Balewa University, Bauchi.

 Courses

 The institution offers the following courses;